-(This course is a prerequisite for both SAR 380: Exercise Testing and Prescription and SPT 497: CSCS Examination Prep.)
+This course is a prerequisite for both SAR 380 and SPT 497 unless administrative approval is granted.

 SAR 332: Sports Strength & Conditioning (3 semester hours)

 This course presents approaches to assessing and enhancing human sport performance through improving strength and cardiovascular endurance.
 The various methods of achieving this are examined with a focus on injury prevention as well.